Skip to main content

 There are some key things to remember about XMLs and using ElementTree.

 Tags build the tree structure and designate what values should be delineated there.
-Using smart structuring can make it easy to read and write to an XML.
+Using smart structuring can make it easy to read and write an XML.
 Tags always need opening and closing brackets to show the parent and children relationships.

 Attributes further describe how to validate a tag or allow for boolean designations.
 Attributes typically take very specific values so that the XML parser (and the user) can use the attributes to check the tag values.